Compile-time null safety for Groovy™

 Conclusion

-Through our Groovy Shelf bookshop examples we’ve seen how the
+Through our Groovy Shelf bookshop examples we’ve seen how

-proposed NullChecker catches null dereferences, unsafe assignments,
+NullChecker catches null dereferences, unsafe assignments,

 and missing null checks at compile time — from looking up books